datahub-project/datahub/README.md

 ## Source Code and Repositories
 * [linkedin/datahub](https://github.com/linkedin/datahub): This repository contains the complete source code for both DataHub's frontend & backend services.
 We currently follow a hybrid open source model for development in this repository.
 See [this blog post](https://engineering.linkedin.com/blog/2020/open-sourcing-datahub--linkedins-metadata-search-and-discovery-p) for details on how we do it.
-* [linkedin/datahub-gma](https://github.com/linkedin/datahub-gma): This repository contains the source code for DataHub's metadata infrastructure libraries (codenamed GMA).
+* [linkedin/datahub-gma](https://github.com/linkedin/datahub-gma): This repository contains the source code for DataHub's metadata infrastructure libraries (Generalized Metadata Architecture, or GMA).
 We follow an open-source-first model for development in this repository.

 ## Documentation
 * [DataHub Developer's Guide](docs/developers.md)